 In the academic year 2018/19, we awarded approximately £41 million in scholarship funding to postgraduate students.
 Warwick is also part of a number of prestigious government Scholarship schemes, including Chevening, Fulbright, Commonwealth and Marshall.

 Mandatory costs will include materials and printing for project assessment work at approximately £50 in total for the course.
-There may also be costs associated with travel to/from shows and other engagements with professional practice up to £40.
+There may also be costs associated with travel to/from shows residencies (if these are offsite), and other engagements with professional practice up to £40.
 Purchase of a laptop computer, at approximately £400, is recommended.

 A person who undertakes this MA programme might pursue the following career trajectories: